13 Awesome Things To Do In Bristol, UK As Told By A Resident

 Bristol Museum and Art Gallery

-man in model airplane hanging from museum ceiling bristol art museum
+man in model airplane hanging from museum ceiling in bristol.

 Photo: Laura O.

-Located at the top of Park street right next to Bristol University, this impressive building is home to loads to see including: art by the infamous Banksy (a Bristol resident rumor has it), an incredible array of fossils, a Romani caravan, and other countless exhibitions throughout the year.
+Located at the top of Park Street, right next to Bristol University, this impressive building is home to loads to see, including art by the infamous Banksy (a Bristol resident rumour has it), an incredible array of fossils, a Romani caravan, and countless other exhibitions throughout the year.

-You might want to discover Egyptian mummies, wildlife native to the South West, brilliant dinosaur fossils and artefacts, and get in tune with your inner artist taking in paintings from the Victorian, British & European art styles.
+You might want to discover Egyptian mummies, wildlife native to the South West, brilliant dinosaur fossils and artifacts, and get in tune with your inner artist taking in paintings spanning Victorian, British and European art.

 M Shed

-plane and balloons handing from ceiling in mshed bristol things to do
+plane and balloons handing from ceiling in mshed museum.

 Don’t forget to look up! // Photo: Laura O.

-Open Tuesday through Sunday, this vibrant museum is home to fantastic pieces of Bristol harbour history and located right at the start of the harbourside giving you great views as you walk to the entrance.
+Open Tuesday through Sunday, M Shed is a vibrant museum home to fantastic pieces of Bristol Harbour history and is located right at the start of the harbourside, giving you great views as you walk to the entrance.

-Moving through exhibits on the people and places of Bristol, this museum covers three floors of the building – and you’ll get a true sense of the cities history and just how big of an impact the dockside area had on the city from the 1950s to today.
+Moving through exhibits on the people and places of Bristol, this museum covers three floors of the building – and you’ll get a true sense of the city’s history and just how much of an impact the dockside area has had on the city from the 1950s to the present day.

-On chosen days, you can even grab a ride on the steam train that goes along the harbour starting from the front doors of the M Shed too.
+On chosen days, you can even grab a ride on the steam train that runs along the harbour starting from the front doors of the M Shed too.

-The museum has been home to travelling exhibits in past years such as The National Geographic Photo of the Year Exhibition and more recently an exhibition on British tattoo art and its history.
+The museum has been home to travelling exhibits in past years such as The National Geographic Photo of the Year Exhibition and an exhibition on British tattoo art and its history.

 St Nicholas Market

-alleyway lit up at night with spire in background bristol market
+alleyway lit up at night with spire in background.

-On any given day, you’ll also stumble upon an additional outdoor section to the market selling everything from vintage housewares, clothing, treats from around the world and art from local painters and photographers.
+On any given day, you’ll also stumble upon an additional outdoor section to the market, selling everything from vintage homewares and clothing to treats from around the world and art by local painters and photographers.

-Established in the 1740s, this market is the oldest in the city and operates year-round, rain or shine with dozens of different vendors on offer.
+Established in the 1740s, this market is the oldest in the city and operates year-round, rain or shine, with dozens of different vendors.

 Food is a huge draw for those coming to check out the market and with so many options to choose from, I’ll give you a few local favourites to narrow it down.

-boat in blue river with colourful houses behind things to do in bristol
+boats in blue river with colourful houses behind on river bank.

 Where do the hearts of a lot of Bristolians lie you might ask?
-A good and often answer is likely to be the Harbour.
+A good and often repeated answer is likely the Harbour and Wapping Wharf area.

 Full of life on any given day, it’s the perfect place to be – especially on a sunny afternoon.

-From Princes St Bridge, just past the M Shed you’ll find yourself in the bustling section of the city known as Whapping Wharf where dozens of shipping containers have been turned into pubs, cafes, restaurants & even florists.
+From Princes St Bridge, just past the M Shed, you’ll find yourself in the bustling area of the city known as Wapping Wharf, where dozens of shipping containers have been turned into pubs, cafes, restaurants and even florists.

 Grab a coffee and banana bread at Little Victories, lunch at Squeezed for the best burger of your life, or a cheeky cider at Bristols Cider Shop.

-Eat in and watch the world go by or take it to go and dangle your feet over the edge of the boardwalks watching the waterways come to life with SUP yoga pros, kayakers, ferries & dragon boaters go by.
+Eat in and watch the world go by or take it to go and dangle your feet over the edge of the boardwalks, watching the waterways come to life with SUP yoga pros, kayakers, ferries and dragon boaters.

 After your fill, you can walk a circular loop down past the SS Great Britain, down towards Underfall Yard, a historic boatyard housing lots of different vessels.

-Then head along to Baltic Wharf where you can marvel at the rainbow row houses of Hotwells and Clifton, turning onto merchants road and continuing along the path along tons of cafes and restaurants on the opposite bank of the Avon River.
+Then head along to Baltic Wharf, where you can marvel at the rainbow row houses of Hotwells and Clifton, before turning onto merchants road and continuing along the path along tons of cafes and restaurants on the opposite bank of the River Avon.

-ship at night sitting in water with colourful houses behind bristol harbourside
+ship at night sitting in water with colourful houses behind.

 The morning air at Harbourside is not to be missed.. // Photo: Laura O.

-Spot the iconic yellow Bristol ferries as they go past and watch out for Gromit!
-Finish off at Lloyds Amphitheatre or head on towards Millennium Square where there is never a shortage of entertainment going on.
+Spot the iconic yellow Bristol ferries as they pass and keep an eye out for Gromit!
+Finish off at Lloyds Amphitheatre or head on towards Millennium Square, where there is never a shortage of entertainment going on.

 Cabot Tower

-stone tower among green trees with river in front cabot tower bristol
+stone tower among green trees with green pond water in front.

-The Grade II listed building is still standing tall and proud today in the middle of Brandon Hill park for all to see, and to climb.
+The Grade II listed building is still standing tall and proud today in the middle of Brandon Hill Park for all to see and climb.

-views of english town houses from high up cabot tower bristol
+views of english town houses from high up in cabot tower.

-From the base of the park, you can wander your way up through the gorgeous trees which turn to bright pink blossom in the Spring towards Cabot tower.
+From the base of the park, you can wander your way up toward Cabot Tower through the gorgeous trees, which turn to bright pink blossoms in the spring.

-During daylight hours you can climb the 100+ steps to the top and be gifted with the most spectacular panoramic views of Bristol and beyond.
-Learn all about visiting the tower on the hill here.
+During daylight hours you can climb the 100+ steps to the top and be rewarded with the most spectacular panoramic views of Bristol and beyond.

 Ashton Court Estate

-This historic National Trust site is located just 10 minutes (drive) from Bristol city center and is easily accessible on foot as well.
+Ashton Court Estate, a historic National Trust site, is located just a 10-minute drive from Bristol city center and is easily accessible on foot as well.

-Covering 850 acres with a gorgeous manor house at the top of the grounds which was once was owned by the Smyth family (who then later gifted it to the National Trust), you’re free to roam around the grounds.
+Covering 850 acres with a gorgeous manor house at the top of the grounds, once owned by the Smyth family (who later gifted it to the National Trust), you’re free to roam around the grounds.

-On the highest point of the estate there are two 18-hole pitch and putt golf courses that give great views over the city.
+On the highest point of the estate, there are two 18-hole pitch and putt golf courses with great views over the city.

 In addition to these, there are special trails for mountaineering and biking and even a miniature railway open on select weekends during the year.

-And if that hasn’t sold you enough, in the drier warmer months at dawn and dusk there is a good chance you’ll see hot air balloons taking off from the site.
+And if that hasn’t sold you enough, during the drier warmer months there is a good chance you’ll see hot air balloons take off from the site at dawn and dusk.

 Lido Bristol

-blue pool with changing rooms behind in sunshine things to do in bristol lido
+blue pool with changing rooms behind in sunshine.

 The water at Lido is always inviting! // Photo: Laura O.

-Located in the historic and beautiful neighbourhood of Clifton, this hidden oasis will have you feeling like you’ve popped over somewhere tropical, especially when the sun is shining.
+Located in the historic and beautiful neighbourhood of Clifton, Lido is this hidden oasis that will have you feeling like you’ve popped over somewhere tropical, especially when the sun is shining.

-Opening their doors in 2008, Lido was newly refurbished with not only the 24 metre swimming pool but a steam room and sauna, hot tub, spa facilities, and a fantastic restaurant and cafe.
+Opening its doors in 2008, Lido was newly refurbished with not only the 24-metre swimming pool but a steam room and sauna, hot tub, spa facilities, and a fantastic restaurant and cafe.

 Additionally, you can book into the spa for treatments or the restaurant for meals or drinks at any given time without a membership.